austin-1/recipes/vegetarian/kaffir-coconut-rice.md

 5. Close the lid and set your rice cooker to the "whole grain" setting.
 6. While the rice is cooking, toast the shredded coconut in a dry pan over medium heat until golden and fragrant, about 3-4 minutes.
 Stir constantly to prevent burning, then set aside.
 7. Once the rice cooker finishes, let it sit for about 5 minutes with the lid on.
-8. Open the rice cooker, remove the kaffir lime leaves, and gently fluff the rice with a fork.
+8. Open the rice cooker, gently fluff the rice and mix in the toasted coconut.
-9. Transfer the rice to a serving bowl and sprinkle the toasted coconut on top before serving.

 Enjoy this fragrant and flavorful rice as a side dish for your curry!